Climate Viticulture Newsletter - 2021 October

 Generally speaking, precipitation totals for the past month were near (yellow and light green areas on map) to above (dark green, blue, and purple areas on map) the 1991-2020 normal for much of Arizona and extreme western New Mexico.
 Amounts were below 75 % of normal for the rest of the region (orange and red areas on map).
 Precipitation during September 2020 was below 50 % of the 1981-2010 normal for almost all of Arizona and much of New Mexico.

 With the North American monsoon now in the rear-view mirror and harvest wrapped up for many, comparison of the ripening periods in 2021 and 2020 probably couldn’t offer more contrast.
 Record hot and dry conditions last year brought questions of water stress and heat damage to vines and fruit to mind.
 This year, relatively cooler and wetter conditions more likely led to concerns of increased pest and disease pressures along with additional pauses in vineyard access.
 Field notes from these two vintages will be valuable for future ones as a more variable and extreme summer climate is anticipated for the Southwest in the coming years.

 View more-detailed regional maps and station summaries of monsoon rainfall

 The Outlook for October Temperature and Precipitation

-For those of you in southeastern Arizona, Cooperative Extension manages an email listserv in coordination with the Tucson forecast office of the National Weather Service to provide information in the days leading up to agriculturally important events, like heavy precipitation related to tropical cyclones and the first fall freeze.
+For those of you in southeastern Arizona, Cooperative Extension manages an email listserv in coordination with the Tucson forecast office of the National Weather Service to provide information in the days leading up to agriculturally important events, like the first fall freeze and rain from tropical cyclone remnants.
 Please contact us if you'd like to sign up.